Guide to the Allen-Angier family papers, 1843-1971

-Correspondence, speeches, clippings, term papers, financial records, some genealogical information, scrapbooks, photographs, and printed material, chiefly relating to the career of George Venable Allen (1903-1970), diplomat, director of the U.S. Information Agency, and president of the Tobacco Institute.
+Collection contains correspondence, speeches, clippings, and printed material, chiefly relating to the career of George Venable Allen (1903-1970), diplomat, director of the U.S. Information Agency, and president of the Tobacco Institute.
 Includes material on the U.S. Foreign Service, the U.S. Information Agency, U.S. foreign relations, India, Iran, the tobacco industry, and the cigarette smoking and health controversy.
 Also includes family photographs from the Angier house on Trinity Avenue in Durham.

 - David M. Rubenstein Rare Book & Manuscript Library, Duke University